 Upon arrival, they were sold at auction to owners, who wanted them primarily as plantation workers.
 Though they came with varied customs, religious beliefs, and language, European standards and ideals were forced upon them once they arrived.

 Despite the hardships, slaves managed to develop a strong cultural identity.
 A strong family and community life helped sustain African Americans in slavery.
 People often chose their partners, lived under the same roof, raised children, and protected each other.
 Introduced to Christianity, they developed their forms of worship.

-However, brutal treatment at the hands of slaveholders; however, threatened black family life.
-Enslaved women experienced sexual exploitation at the hands of slaveholders and overseers.
-Bondspeople lived with the constant fear of being sold away from their loved ones, with no chance of reunion.
+However, brutal treatment at the hands of slaveholders threatened black family life.
+Slave owners could punish slaves harshly, and enslaved women experienced sexual exploitation at the hands of slaveholders and overseers.
+They lived constantly fearing being sold away from their loved ones, with no chance of a reunion.
 Historians estimate that most slaves were sold at least once in their lives.
-No event was more traumatic in the lives of enslaved individuals than that of forcible separation from their families.
+No event was more traumatic in enslaved individuals’ lives than forcible separation from their families.
 People sometimes fled when they heard of an impending sale.